AlanNin/Spammy_API/README.md

 **Spammy API** is an API built with FastAPI that provides an AI-powered spam detection service for emails.
 This API uses a pre-trained machine learning model to classify emails as spam or not spam.
 It is designed to integrate seamlessly with applications like **Spammy**, a web app for email classification, but can be used in any service that needs spam detection capabilities.

-The API is deployed on **Koyeb** for high availability and performance.
+The API is deployed on **Render** for high availability and performance.

 ## Features